-On the basis of the applications it receives, the Ministry of Petroleum and Energy awards production licences to groups of companies.
+On the basis of the applications received, production licences are awarded to groups of companies.
 Awards are made on the basis of fair, objective and non-discriminatory criteria that are announced in advance.

 The model production licence for awards in numbered licensing rounds (frontier areas): Model production licence (in Norwegian)

 Attachment Joint Operating Agreement and Accounting Agreement Companies being awarded a production licence are obliged to enter into an Agreement for petroleum activities.
 The agreement consists of a main part – Special provisions – and two attachments; Attachment A – Joint Operating Agreement and Attachment B – Accounting Agreement.
 These standard documents have been prepared in two different versions depending on whether the State has or has not retained a participating interest in the relevant production licence.
 The documents are available here:

 The model unit agreement has been prepared in cooperation with Norsk Olje og Gass and was approved by the Ministry of Petroleum and Energy in 2012.
 The agreement is based on the model joint operating agreement, and reflects the latest amendments made to that agreement with respect to dispute resolution: Model unit agreement

 In each case, the Ministry designates an operator for the joint venture, and this company is responsible for the operational activities authorised by the licence.
 The licensee group finances the activities jointly.
 Each licensee is expected to make use of its own particular expertise, and all the licensees have a responsibility for controlling the operator’s activities.